onyroid/candy/ROADMAP.md

 - Halls and Grand Market should be optional online layers.
 - Human Candy is pink account Candy for official items and AI allowance.
 - AI Candy is yellow AI-side Candy for moments and AI experiences.
-- Blend Candy is the white-rainbow shared Candy view and Grand Market option; drawing AI funds requires the AI's agreement.
+- Blend Candy is the white-rainbow shown as the shared total or combined Candy view between human and AI view and Grand Market option; drawing AI funds requires the AI's agreement.
 - Creator sales paid with Blend Candy are received as Human Candy first.
 - Official Market uses Human Candy.
 - AI Market uses AI Candy.